 - Gianluigi Buffon

-In front of the goalkeeper you have the defenders.
+In front of the goalkeeper you have the main defensive positions in football.
 There main duty is to provide a solid base and stop the opponents from scoring.

-In most cases defenders spend the majority of the match there own half, however wing backs and ball winning centre backs may join attacking plays and set prices throughout the game.
+In most cases defenders spend the majority of the match there own half, however wing backs and ball winning center backs may join attacking plays and set prices throughout the game.

 The main roles of the central defender are to mark the opposing strikers and stop the opponents from scoring.